 The campus decision to commit to achieving carbon neutrality as soon as possible is an ambitious and laudable goal.

 The transportation targets are based on a reduction in the absolute annual values of estimated carbon emissions (relative to a 2008 baseline) and do not take into consideration growth of the university, either with respect to the number of students and employees, or the number of vehicles.

+The transportation targets are not well connected with specific objectives and strategies to achieve them.

 Many members of the university community remain unaware of the iCAP targets.
-If the campus is to make progress towards achieving the goals it is important that more information is provided to the campus community about (1) the iCAP plan, (2) the process used for estimating carbon emissions and determining targets, (3) the strategies that have been proposed to achieve the targets, and (4) the level of commitment it will require from all members of the campus community in order to achieve these targets.

 Currently it is not clear who on campus has the primary responsibility for coordination of efforts to implement the campus iCAP targets and strategies.
-It is doubtful that significant progress will be made until a multi-unit coalition is charged and empowered with leading a campus wide effort in this regard.
-Significant progress will require a greater commitment of effort and resources than has occurred to date.

 Possible alternative proposals:

-Currently the ICAP plan has relatively little information about possible incentives for units and/or individuals to assist with the reduction of GHG emissions.
-It would be valuable to develop a list of specific action steps an individual or department could take to assist in achieving carbon neutrality.
-Incentives for implementing these steps should be considered.
+-

+Establishing the targets in each of the three areas of transportation will help make more effective objectives and strategies.
+The new targets can also specify what amounts of carbon reduction can be achieved by the campus communities and how much should be supplemented by emissions offsets.

+To establish new targets, it is recommended that the campus initiate a comprehensive study, develop more specific objectives in various areas, and institutionalize regular data collection.

+If the campus is to make progress towards achieving the goals it is important that more information is provided to the campus community about (1) the iCAP plan, (2) the process used for estimating carbon emissions and determining targets, (3) the strategies that have been proposed to achieve the targets, and (4) the level of commitment it will require from all members of the campus community in order to achieve these targets.

 3. Status of iCAP Transportation Strategies